-It is important that staff are aware of children and young people's vulnerabilities, their family contexts and the risks in the local communities and understand how to support at risk of extremism.
+It is important that team members are aware of children and young people's vulnerabilities, their family contexts and the risks in the local communities and understand how to support at risk of extremism.

-Staff must always be alert to changes in children and young people's behaviours which could indicate that they may be in need of help or protection.
+Team members must always be alert to changes in children and young people's behaviours which could indicate that they may be in need of help or protection.